 If you came down the Atrium stairs, take a left!
-If you got off the elevator or took the 3rd Floor stairs, just keep walking past the vending machines and bathrooms -- on your left is Harlequin Hall, where we have all our birthday parties and some fun special events!
+If you got off the elevator or took the 2nd Floor stairs, just keep walking past the vending machines and bathrooms -- on your left is Harlequin Hall, where we have all our birthday parties, group lunches and some fun special events!
 Sometimes, during an evening show or a film event, we might open Harlequin Hall to sell refreshments, but usually it'll be either closed up or full of kids celebrating birthdays.

-Please note: the white double doors in this picture might be closed when you visit.
+Please note: the white double doors in this picture will likely be closed when you visit but there's a chance they may be open.
 This hall leads to the Museum offices, the Nancy Staub Puppetry Research Library (this cool place is available by appointment only), and a set of restrooms that we use when things are really busy.
 If the doors are closed, please observe this as an "Employees Only" area.